mattbierner/blog.mattbierner.com/_posts/2015-07-01-stupid-template-tricks-super-template-tetris.md

 };
 ```

-Seems innocent enough for simple types, such `std::integral_constant`, right?
+Seems innocent enough for simple types, such as `std::integral_constant`, right?
 But other specializations did a bit more.
 Don't worry about any of the actual logic here, just notice all the computations that could happen at runtime when `Print` is called.

 ```cpp
 template <PlayerState playerState, typename position, Direction direction, typename world, typename random>